wallshkim/serverless-workshop-starter/README.md

 1. Fork this repo to your personal. -  **Optional**: set up GitHub SSH, see below
 2. `$ npm install`
 3. Create an AWS free-tier account if you don't have one. https://aws.amazon.com/ (Yes, you need to put in a credit card.
 No, this shouldn't cost you anything.)
-4. Install the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
+4. Install the AWS CLI (v2): https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
 5. Install a REST client.
 I recommend ARC: https://install.advancedrestclient.com/install

 ### [Optional] Setting up SSH for GitHub